-In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the BOURSO trademark at the moment it registered the disputed domain name, since the disputed domain name incorporates the Complainant's distinctive BOURSO trademark in its entirety and only adds a (misspelling of a) generic word.
-Moreover, the Complainant's mark has been registered more than 20 years before the disputed domain name in the country where the Respondent is located.
-Finally, the reputation of the Complainant's BOURSO trademark has been confirmed by at least one previous UDRP panel (Boursorama SA c.
-David Tidast, WIPO Case No. D2020-2547).
+In the instant case, the Panel finds that the Respondent must have had knowledge of the Complainant's rights in the ARCELOR trademark at the moment it registered the disputed domain name, since the disputed domain name incorporates the Complainant's distinctive ARCELOR trademark in its entirety and only adds a generic word which can easily be linked to the Complainant's activities.
+Moreover, the Complainant's mark has been registered more than 20 years before the disputed domain name.
+Finally, the reputation of the Complainant's ARCELOR trademark has been confirmed by several UDRP panels (see e.g. Arcelormittal (SA) v. floyd martins, WIPO Case No. DME2018-0005).